 Businesses in China typically take the first week of the Spring Festival off as a public holiday, and people travel to visit friends and family to celebrate the New Year.
-Across Asia, especially those countries with large Chinese populations or those influenced by the culture of the Han Dynasty — including Taiwan, Singapore, Malaysia, Korea, Japan, and Vietnam — the Chinese New year is important, and companies will take at least a day or two off.
+The Chinese New Year is important across Asia, especially those countries with large Chinese populations or those influenced by the culture of the Han Dynasty.
+This including Taiwan, Singapore, Malaysia, Korea, Japan, and Vietnam – and companies will take at least a day or two off.

 Popularity of Chinese New Year

-The Next Web reports that Chinese search company Baidu launched a Chinese New Year migration map in 2014 that they update hourly for 8 hours daily, showing the most popular migration routes.
+The Next Web reports that Chinese search company Baidu launched a Chinese New Year migration map that they update hourly for 8 hours daily, showing the most popular migration routes.

-This analysis was built upon billions of positioning requests sent to their Baidu LBS Open Platform via its products, including Baidu Maps and other apps that use its positioning technology and services.
+This analysis is built upon the five billion positioning requests sent to their Baidu LBS Open Platform via its products, including Baidu Maps and other apps that use its positioning technology and services.

 Chinese Immigration to the U.S.

-I’ve worked for large Silicon Valley companies that employ many Chinese that celebrate Chinese New Year with a Chinese meal.
-One can appreciate that there are large Chinese immigrant populations along the Pacific Coast of America.
-But here in Colorado, it was the building of the Transcontinental Railroad system that brought Chinese workers in 1865 to build the Central Pacific Railroad across to Nevada and California.
+I’ve worked for large Silicon Valley companies that employ many Chinese who celebrate Chinese New Year with a Chinese meal.
+One can appreciate the large Chinese immigrant populations along the Pacific Coast of America.
+But here in Colorado, it was the building of the Transcontinental Roadroad system that brought Chinese workers in 1865 to build the Central Pacific Railroad across to Nevada and California.

-Following the Burlingame Treaty of 1868, giving China favored-nation status, the number of Chinese immigrants grew to over 11,000 in 1868 and almost 15,000 in 1869.
+Following the Burlingame Treaty of 1868, giving China favored nation status, Chinese immigrants grew to over 11,000 in 1868 and almost 15,000 in 1869.
 The Central Pacific employed over 12,000 Chinese laborers, more than 90% of its workforce.
 Consequently, there was a sizable Chinese population in the American West.
-We have Chinese New Year celebrations in the major Colorado cities of Denver, Boulder, and Colorado Springs.
+We celebrate Chinese New Year in the major Colorado cities of Denver, Boulder, and Colorado Springs.

 Chinese New Year Statistics